bitid/bitid/README.md

 * Alternate version for zero-day compatibility :
     * display a form with the following fields: generated nonce, Bitcoin public address and signature
     * when submitting, verify and return to login or error

+An example implementation on the Ruby on Rails framework is available here : https://github.com/bitid/bitid-demo

 Protocol extensions
 =====